KentStateWeb/rwd/_posts/2016-02-25-week7-preview.md

 published: true
 ---

-We'll be continuing our section on CSS and visual design patterns in the next class.
+We'll be continuing our discussion on CSS and visual design patterns in the next class.

 In the last class, we: